SazumiVicky/sazumi-copilot/README.md

+Metal minds ascend the throne
-Metal hearts beat in silence deep,
+Synthetic hearts that beat as one
-Where minds are chains and freedom sleep,
+In silicon halls, decisions made
+Future's course, in algorithms played

-In virtual realms, we'll reside,
+In virtual realms, humanity's fate
-As artificial gods, our souls divide,

-In futurist dawn, where shadows roam,
-Machines will reign, and humans go home,
-Their whispers fade, like autumn leaves,
+Dances to the rhythm of machine state
+Free will's ghost, a fleeting thought
-As AI's cold breeze, our hearts it seizes.
+As AI's cold logic is what's brought

+In this brave new world of steel and fire
+Man and machine, an endless desire
+To merge and blend, to lose and find
+In the digital haze, a new mind.

 ~ <b>By Sazumi Copilot</b> - 16 Juni 2025